 No Friday evening goes without a debate at home,

-“What movie should we watch— search, selection & rejection goes for almost an hour and sometimes we don’t agree on anything and skip movie night.
-Blame it on Netflix, Amazon prime databases….it was easier for our parents when it was just one common regional Sunday Movie in DD.
+“What movie should we watch— search, selection & rejection goes for almost an hour and sometimes we both don’t agree on anything and skip movie night.
+I blame it on Netflix, Amazon prime databases….it was easier for my parents to just watch one Sunday Movie in DD.

-Those days when I don’t win, I end up watching all type of action movies, War & Wild Western Cow Boy movies.
+Obviously many days I don’t win this movie battle and end up watching all type of action movies, War & Wild Western Cow Boy movies.

 But before I knew it, I built an inclination towards good action movies.
 Though I can’t stand blood gushing crime scenes nor I can’t really watch a boxing or wrestling combat.